x13-caesar/cloudflare-jsonapi/README.md

 # 👷 Simple Profile with Cloudflare Worker

-This is a simple profile developed with Cloudflare worker.
+This is a simple linktree style profile developed with Cloudflare worker.

 [`index.js`](https://github.com/x13-caesar/cloudflare-jsonapi/blob/main/index.js) is the content of the Workers script.